SterneStehen/equipment-maintenance-api/README.md

 Migration files live in `migrations/` as matching, sequentially numbered `.up.sql` and `.down.sql` files.
 Migrations are explicit SQL and each multi-statement migration is transaction-wrapped.
 Apply migrations explicitly before starting a newly deployed application version; the API does not mutate its schema automatically.

 The first migration creates `users` with normalized unique email, role and non-empty value constraints, timezone-aware timestamps, and a role index.
 The second migration creates `equipment` with normalized unique serial numbers, status constraints, timestamps, and decommission tracking.
 The third migration creates `work_orders` with equipment/user references, status and priority constraints, assignee tracking, and completion timestamps.
 The fourth migration stores work-order transition history.
 The fifth adds work-order comments and one maintenance record per completed work order.
+The sixth creates `audit_events` for important role, equipment, and work-order actions.
 Rollback drops the matching table for each migration.

 ## Users and authentication

 Public registration never accepts a role.
 The first committed registration becomes `admin`; PostgreSQL serializes the empty-table decision so concurrent requests cannot create multiple initial administrators.
 Every later registration receives `viewer`.

 Passwords must contain 8 to 72 bytes.
 Emails are trimmed and lowercased before lookup and storage, while passwords are stored only as bcrypt hashes.
 Login returns an HS256 JWT using `JWT_SECRET` and `JWT_TTL`.
 Password hashes and the signing secret are excluded from API responses.

+Register and login endpoints have a small in-memory per-IP rate limit.
+Protected routes refresh the current user role from PostgreSQL after JWT validation so old tokens do not keep old permissions after a role change.

 ```sh
 curl -X POST http://localhost:8080/api/v1/auth/register \